About the Journal

 Relevant Tomorrow is a peer-reviewed interdisciplinary journal published by the Martynas Mažvydas National Library of Lithuania and reviewed by an international editorial board.
 Its purpose is to assemble researchers from the field of information and communication who wish to publish articles dealing with research in the disciplines of information and media literacy, librarianship and bibliography, digitisation and digital publishing, information policy and information safety, methodology of information sciences, cultural policy and communication.

-The published articles shall be assigned DOIs (the National Library is a member of CrossRef).
+The published articles are assigned DOIs (the National Library is a member of CrossRef).

 Why is the journal published by the National Library